Understanding TCM Diagnosis

 These four pillars of TCM diagnosis have been used for over 2,000 years and continue to be fundamental to treatment planning in modern TCM practice.
 While contemporary healthcare has enhanced our understanding of human physiology, these time-tested assessment methods remain valued tools for identifying subtle patterns and imbalances that may not be evident through standard medical testing alone.

-At Carlton Massage, our experienced TCM practitioners use these traditional diagnostic techniques alongside modern knowledge to create personalized treatment plans incorporating acupuncture, Chinese herbal medicine, remedial massage, and lifestyle recommendations tailored to your individual needs.
+At Carlton Massage, our experienced TCM practitioners use these traditional diagnostic techniques alongside modern knowledge to create personalized treatment plans incorporating acupuncture, Chinese herbal medicine, remedial massage, and lifestyle recommendations tailored to your individual

 Pulse Diagnosis in Traditional Chinese Medicine

 Your practitioner places three fingers (index, middle, and ring fingers) on the radial artery at your wrist, assessing the pulse at three positions and multiple depths.
-According to TCM theory, each position and depth corresponds to different organ systems and provides information about different aspects of your health:
+According to TCM theory, each position and depth corresponds to different organ systems and provides information about different aspects of your health!

 The TCM interview is thorough and covers many aspects of your health and lifestyle that might seem unrelated to your main concern.
 However, in TCM's holistic framework, everything is connected.
 Your practitioner at Carlton Massage will ask detailed questions about: